Eurovision 2024: 5 original songs in the running this year

 The 68th Eurovision Song Contest is back.
 This year, 37 countries and as many representatives are competing, in the hope of winning on May 11.
 Once again, eclecticism is in the spotlight, with some offbeat candidates and unusual titles.
 Let's take a look at 5 original songs competing at this year's Eurovision!

-With their song " Rim Tim Tagi Dim ", Baby Lasagna are hoping to make a name for themselves this spring, with a dynamic, flamboyant set design featuring hooded musicians.
+With their song " Rim Tim Tagi Dim ", Baby Lasagna are hoping to make a difference this spring, with a dynamic, flamboyant set design featuring hooded musicians.
 For the time being, the band is one of the favorites according to the bookmakers.

 Estonia: 5miinust & Puuluup - "(Nendest) narkootikumidest ei tea me (küll) midagi"